 In early 2006, Smith & Wesson announced that it had begun shipping the first of its M&P15 rifles.
-The M&P (Military & Police) "tactical rifle" was the first long gun produced by a company that had been long known as a handgun manufacturer.3 According to Shooting Industry, the new rifle was "specifically engineered to meet the needs of global military and police personnel, as well as sporting shooters."4
+The M&P (Military & Police) "tactical rifle" was the first long gun produced by a company that had been long known as a handgun manufacturer.
+According to Shooting Industry, the new rifle was "specifically engineered to meet the needs of global military and police personnel, as well as sporting shooters."

 The handgun company's turn to assault rifles was a stark example of the gun industry's relentless militarization of the civilian market.
 By 2006, military-style semiautomatic assault rifles had become one of the mainstays of the civilian gun market.
 Smith & Wesson did not make rifles.
 But it had successfully marketed a line of M&P semiautomatic handguns to military, police, and civilian customers.
 Its executives decided to introduce their own line of Military & Police assault rifles.
-Based on the venerable AR-15/M-16 design, these "tactical rifles" would be heavily pitched to civilians.
+Based on the AR-15/M-16 design, these "tactical rifles" would be heavily pitched to civilians.

-"We believe the features of these tactical rifles make them strong contenders in the military and law enforcement markets," said Michael Golden, Smith & Wesson president and CEO.
-"We also believe that our M&P rifle series fills a tremendous gap in the marketplace by delivering high-quality, feature-rich tactical rifles that will be readily available in commercial channels."5
+"We believe the features of these tactical rifles make them strong contenders in the military and law enforcement markets," said then-Smith & Wesson president and CEO Michael F. Golden.
+"We also believe that our M&P rifle series fills a tremendous gap in the marketplace by delivering high-quality, feature-rich tactical rifles that will be readily available in commercial channels."
+5

-Smith & Wesson's 2012 product catalog features a variety of M&P15 semiautomatic assault rifles similar to the one that James Holmes used in his shooting rampage.
+Smith & Wesson's 2013 product catalog features a variety of M&P15 semiautomatic assault rifles

 The company's marketing move won praise from the gun industry's promotional voices.
-Shooting Industry magazine awarded it the title of "Manufacturer of the Year."6 Perhaps more important to the company was the assault rifle's contribution to the bottom line.
+Shooting Industry magazine awarded it the title of "Manufacturer of the Year."
+Perhaps more important to the company was the assault rifle's contribution to the bottom line.

-In June, 2006, Mike Golden, Smith & Wesson's president and CEO, told investors on an earnings conference call that "consumer response has been very strong" for the new assault rifle.
-Golden also noted that he "had the honor of attending the signing of the Protection of Lawful Commerce and [sic] Arms Act by President Bush, a great day for our industry and for me personally."
-This federal law-for which the National Rifle Association (NRA) heavily lobbied-insulates the gun industry from liability for the reckless depredations of products like the M&P assault rifle.7 (One hand washes the other in the gun lobby.
-In May 2012, the NRA inducted Smith & Wesson into its "Golden Ring of Freedom," which is "reserved for those who have given gifts of cash or assets to the NRA totaling one million dollars or more."
-A press release from the NRA Institute for Legislative Action-NRA-ILA, the organization's lobbying arm-announcing Smith & Wesson's financial gift noted that with all of its actions in support of the NRA, "Smith & Wesson's support far exceeds one million dollars in cash."8)
+In June 2006, Golden told an investors earning conference call that "consumer response has been very strong" for the new assault rifle.
+He also noted that he "had the honor of attending the signing of the Protection of Lawful Commerce and [sic] Arms Act by President Bush, a great day for our industry and for me personally."
+This federal law - for which the National Rifle Association (NRA) heavily lobbied - insulates the gun industry from liability for the criminal use of products like the M&P assault rifle.
+(One hand washes the other in the gun lobby.
+In 2012 the NRA inducted Smith & Wesson into its "Golden Ring of Freedom," which is "reserved for those who have given gifts of cash or assets to the NRA totaling one million dollars or more."
+A May 23, 2012, NRA-ILA press release announcing Smith & Wesson's financial gift noted that with all of its actions in support of the NRA, "Smith & Wesson's support far exceeds one million dollars in cash."
+In May 2013, current Smith & Wesson CEO James Debney was honored at the NRA's annual meeting in Houston, Texas.
+In a promotional video on the NRA's website, Debney tells viewers, "I think it's important for everybody to step up and support the NRA.
+They are our voice.")